Relay-Maryland/relaymaryland.com/src/pages/resources.md

 ### In Case of Emergency

-Call BR Police Dispatch at [410-887-0872](tel:410-887-0872), or call 911.
-If a Garden District security patrol officer happens to already be in the area, Dispatch will call them.
+Call Baltimore County Police Dispatch at [410-887-0872](tel:410-887-0872), or call 911.

-### Security Patrol
+### Report security concerns

-If you see a crime in progress call BR Police Dispatch at [410-887-0872](tel:410-887-0872).
+If you see a crime in progress call Baltimore County Police Dispatch at [410-887-0872](tel:410-887-0872).
 PLEASE always start your message with your name, address, and phone number.

-### Report security concerns

-Fill out the contact form here and report your concern.
-Our board member in charge of security will reach out to you regarding your concern.

 ### Home vacancies